Photography: Telling a Story

 Right off the bat, artists for the sake of art say no. We should be able to manipulate photography and create what ever type of imagery that we choose.
-We should be able to take out images into Photoshop and do whatever we like to them.
-Photographers should be able to get the basic idea of an image, and we can take it into Photoshop and perfect it.
+We should be able to take our images into Photoshop and do whatever we like to them.
+Photographers should be able to get the basic idea of an image, and then take it into Photoshop and perfect it.
 We should be able to paint out any blemishes, fix lighting issues, change colors of eyes, hair, perfect facial features and more.
 This is fine from a commercial standpoint, where time and money are key factors, but what about the artistic value itself?

 Photography purists feel that the image should be perfected as shot, not on the computer or in the lab.
 They feel as though photography is only considered real photography when someone can capture the right pose, the right lighting, and the perfect moment with the photographic talent, not software.
 Is this even possible?
 I can’t imagine trying to create the perfect anything, let alone a photograph.
 With this argument, it makes photography sound almost impossible.
 How could someone consistently photograph a subject in the perfect lighting, in the perfect scene, with no blemishes and at the perfect pose?
 You have so many outside factors to consider, and if you are shooting at a location, it makes it even more difficult.
 You have to deal with weather and nature and you have to wait for the perfect time of day.
 Another thing that bothers me about this thinking is where to draw the line.
 How do you determine what is “Pure photography” and what has been staged?
 If a photographer uses their own lighting, or their own props, or poses the subject themselves, haven’t they manipulated the scene?
 What is the difference between posing a person and altering their position inside of Photoshop?